mitul69/Angular-Routing-With-CodeIgniter-3.2/README.md

-# Angular-Routing-With-CodeIgniter-3.2
+# Angular-JS-With-CodeIgniter-3.2
-Angular Routing With CodeIgniter 3.2
+Angular JS With CodeIgniter 3.2

 #Basic Demo of Integration Of Angular JS in CodeIgniter